ELENA-LANG/elena-lang/README.md

 ELENA Language Project V. 2.0, (C)2005-2015  By Alex Rakov
 ====
-ELENA is a general-purpose, pure object-oriented language with late binding.
+ELENA is a general-purpose, object-oriented language with late binding.
 It promotes more object-oriented program design, reusable and more standardized code.
 The package includes compiler, IDE, ELENA libraries and samples
-Currently only Win32-x86 (2000/XP/Vista/7/8) platform is supported.
+Currently Win32-x86 and Linux-I386 platforms are supported.

 Features
 ---
 - Pure polymorphic object oriented language
-- "Horizontal" multiple inheritance
 - Dynamic "class mutation"
 - Message dispatching
 - ELENA Virtual machine (in developing)